BabylonJS/Documentation/content/How_To/GUI/Gui.md

 ## Debugging

-Starting with Babylon.js v4.0, the new inspector can help debugging your GUI by displaying bounding infos and letting you dynamically change properties: https://doc.babylonjs.com/features/playground_debuglayer#gui-control-actions.
+Starting with Babylon.js v4.0, the new inspector can help debugging your GUI by displaying bounding infos and letting you dynamically change properties: [Inspector Docs](/toolsAndResources/tools/inspector)

 ## General properties